Moving Right Along

 Last we chatted, I set the scene for the latest project.
 Some friends of ours (the J Family) provided me with a bag of donated neckties for me to do with whatever I wanted.
 In this case, I decided to use the collection of ties as is and create a fun, multi-colored fabric with no set plans for a finished product.
-I’m just weaving for the joy of it!
+So here I am, moving right along, and just weaving for the joy of it!

 When planning the weft (the weft refers to yarns/items not under tension, usually in a shuttle) in a project like this, I always include 2 elements – whatever I’m using as recycled materials and some back-up yarns.
 In this case, the recycled materials are the lovely mix of neckties from the J Family.
 I don’t sew each strip of necktie together because I like the flexibility of choosing on the spot what comes next.
 (And also because of my very strong avoidance of anything sewing-related.)

 As for the back-up weft yarns, while they aren’t required and I can create the fabric without them, I do have a good reason.
 In my head, I always envision a worse case scenario (with all my products, truthfully) – someone gets a hankerin’ to pick out the strips of neckties and then it all falls apart.

 Now, it would be tough because they are all tightly smashed together!
 But, it could be done with some serious persistence.
 So, I would rather not leave that to chance.
 And if all that stands between a bolt of recycled fabric and my worry-free sleep is a few yarns?
 I’m definitely including them!
 I always have a weft yarn or two that will sit underneath the neckties, providing structure and some extra color.
 And voila!
 Sleeping like a babe!